Tetrahydrothiophene

 Tetrahydrothiophene is an organosulfur compound with the formula (CH2)4S.
 The molecule consists of a five-membered saturated ring with four methylene groups and a sulfur atom.
-It is the saturated analog of thiophene.
+It is the saturated analog of thiophene and is therefore the sulfur analog of THF.
 It is a volatile, colorless liquid with an intensely unpleasant odor.
 It is also known as thiophane, thiolane, or THT.

 Synthesis and reactions

 Tetrahydrothiophene is prepared by the reaction of tetrahydrofuran with hydrogen sulfide.
 This vapor-phase reaction is catalyzed by alumina and other heterogenous acid catalysts.

 This compound is a ligand in coordination chemistry, an example being the complex chloro(tetrahydrothiophene)gold(I).

 Oxidation of THT gives the sulfone sulfolane, which is of interest as a polar, odorless solvent:

 Sulfolane is, however, more conventionally prepared from butadiene.